 MIT (Massachusetts Institute of Technology) was working close with ARPA, and there was some serious progress about creating a network.
 The idea of packet switching was presented, and there was a project to connect the Q-32 to the TX-2 computer (MIT’s computer) under the management of Larry Roberts.
 Later in 1966, the same guy published a paper on ARPANET – a packet switching network that uses TCP/IP protocol.
 It was like the Internet, but not scalable.
 It took some more years before it gets a reality.

 During the 70s there was a fast growth in the numbers of computers in the world.
 There were different networks appearing and even some international projects too.
 There was a lot of development, and many different protocols and programs were created.
 The first commercial e-mail programs came in 1976.

 A year later, the first 3-network system was introduced.
 Packet radio, ARPANET, and SATNET were working together!

-The technology progress was going so fast, but people were starting to have a severe problem with the bookkeeping.
+The technological progress was going so fast, but people were starting to have a severe problem with bookkeeping.
 There was no one united network, but rather a system of networks.
-The need of global solution was strong and here comes the DNS!
+The need for a global solution was strong and here comes the DNS!

 The DNS history start

 Initially, the process of assigning addresses was manual.
 Computers and their associated hostnames and addresses were added to the HOSTS.TXT file by contacting the SRI Network Information Center (NIC) via telephone during business hours.
 As the network grew, Feinler introduced the WHOIS directory on a NIC server, allowing retrieval of information about resources and contacts.